Arch881010/SMG-Finance-Code/README.md

 # SMG-Finance-Code

-Using yfinance python libray and the tickers.txt file
+Using yfinance python libray and the tickerlist.txt file.